culbertm/NSttyPython/README.md

 the functionality of the NetScaler through the API, but don't want to be forced to learn programming for REST APIs, json, and the myriad of other caveats that come with using Nitro.
-If you know how to use the CLI, you will know how to use NsStty Python.
+If you know how to use the CLI, you will know how to use NaStty Python.
 ## Getting Started
 ## Contributors
 ## Maintainers